snipsco/snips-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+This project is dedicated to bug reporting.

+If you need support,
+You are a maker?
+Please use the forum => https://forum.snips.ai/ You are a professional?
+Please contact our sales team => https://www.snips.ai/enterprise

+---

 **What's the issue?**
 A clear and concise description of what the bug is.
 Also please provide an estimation of its frequency (always, frequently, from time to time, rare)